joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Provide an implementation of the `EventPublisher` to publish events via `EventBus`
 - Publish the events to the EventBus once the events have been stored
 - Implement an InMemory `EventStore` ([source](https://github.com/gregoryyoung/m-r/blob/master/SimpleCQRS/EventStore.cs))
 - Probably we could consider to review the tests of the InMemoryEventStore.
 Test the behaviour and not the functions!